 Network Layer Protection

-Azion’s Network Layer Protection allows you to create lists based on the network IP/CIDR, user location or ASN, or use automatic lists maintained and updated by Azion, such as a Tor network address list.
-With this, you can block, monitor suspicious behavior or apply restrictions, such as: access limit.
+Azion’s Network Layer Protection allows you to create lists based on the network IP/CIDR, user location or Autonomous System (ASN), or use automatic lists maintained and updated by Azion, such as a Tor network address list.
+With this, you can block, monitor suspicious behavior or apply restrictions, such as access limit.

 It is a programmable security perimeter where you get your network layer protection at the edge from all inbound and outbound traffic.

-If you have a SIEM or other security tools in your infrastructure, you can use the Network Lists API to keep your blocklists and allowlists always up to date.
+If you have a Security Information and Event Management (SIEM) or other security tools in your infrastructure, you can use the Network Lists API to keep your blocklists and allowlists always up to date.

 1. How it works

-The conditions - Criteria - available with the activation of the Network Layer Protection module are: Hostname, Network, Request URI and Scheme.
-And the behaviors are: Deny (403 Forbidden), Drop (Close Witout Response) and Set Rate Limit.
+The conditions (criteria) available with the activation of the Network Layer Protection module are:

 Use the Network Criteria to create rules with lists based on the network, user location or ASN, or use ready-to-use lists that are kept up-to-date by Azion itself, such as the outbound addresses of the Tor Network Azion IP Tor Exit Nodes.
 You can block, monitor suspicious behavior or apply restrictions according to the chosen behavior.